Connecting a community battery

 8. Depending on the outcome of the technical assessment we will either:

-• Email you a Connection Offer outlining the conditions of your connection and the cost of the connection.
+• Email you a Generation Offer outlining the conditions of your connection and the cost of the connection.
 You have 30 days to accept the offer.

 • Contact you with options for getting your system approved.